-On 27 May, the Mayor of Mannheim, Dr Kurz, together with the Executive Director of UN-Habitat, the UN Human Settlements Programme, Maimunah Mohd Sharif, opened a two-day online conference on worldwide urban safety and security.
+27 May 2020 – GPM Chair Peter Kurz, Mayor of Mannheim, together with the Executive Director of UN-Habitat, the UN Human Settlements Programme, Maimunah Mohd Sharif, opened a two-day online conference on worldwide urban safety and security.

 The webinar was organised jointly by UN-Habitat and the Global Parliament of Mayors (GPM), of which the Mayor of Mannheim, Dr Kurz, has been the chair since November 2019.
 In the course of four high-level sessions, representatives of international organisations such as the United Nations, UNICEF – the United Nations Children’s Fund, NGOs and mayors from around the world discussed the challenges relating to the safety and security of inhabitants in the cities and the effects of Covid-19.